-Mexican sunflowers are ideal for the beginner gardener who wants something showy to fill in a large blank spot in the flower border.
-Mexican sunflowers aren’t fussy about soil, and don’t need much care after they get growing.
+Mexican sunflowers are ideal for the beginner gardener who wants pops of color to fill in a large blank spot in the flower border.
+They're also great for cut flower arrangements while producing enough to attract scores of butterflies and beneficial insects like parasitic wasps.
+These flowers aren’t fussy about soil and don’t need much care after they start growing.

-Mexican sunflowers are a welcome addition to the butterfly garden, as they have the nectar rich stores in shallow blossoms that meet a pollinator’s needs.
+These annuals are a welcome addition to the butterfly garden thanks to their nectar-rich shallow blossoms that meet a pollinator’s needs.
 Unlike many butterfly-friendly plants that are small in stature, the tall blooms of the Mexican sunflower bring butterflies right up to eye level, making them easier to observe.
-A mature stand of Mexican sunflowers makes a good addition to the vegetable garden, as the pollinators they attract will help increase your vegetable yields.
+A mature stand of sunflowers makes a good addition to the vegetable garden, as the pollinators they attract will help increase your vegetable yields.

 One packet of Mexican sunflowers will give you many vasefuls of cut flowers throughout the summer.
 Plant them with companions that thrive in the same sunny site and average soil, like cosmos and zinnias, which will also act as cut-and-come-again blooms for the cutting garden.

 Full sun is a critical factor in growing healthy Mexican sunflowers.
 Plants growing in shady areas may not bloom, will flop over, and might suffer from fungal diseases.

 Save your soil amendments for fussier flowers like roses and dahlias, because Mexican sunflowers like lean soils with low nutrient content.
 Good drainage is important to prevent problems like root rot.
 Sandy or rocky soils more closely resemble the native soils of Mexico where the plants grow wild.